-Pursuant to our CBRL 2002 Omnibus Incentive Compensation Plan, as amended, each non-employee director who is elected at the Annual Meeting will receive an option to purchase 2,000 shares of CBRL common stock at fair market value, 1/3 of which will vest and become exercisable each year beginning on the first anniversary date of the option grant date, and a grant of 2,000 shares of restricted stock that vests in its entirety three years from the date of the grant.
+Pursuant to our Omnibus Incentive Compensation Plan, as amended, each non-employee director who is elected at the Annual Meeting receives an option to purchase 2,000 shares of our common stock at fair market value, 1/3 of which will vest and become exercisable each year beginning on the first anniversary date of the option grant date, and a grant of 2,000 shares of restricted stock that vests in its entirety three years from the date of the grant.

-The compensation of our directors during 2007 is detailed in the Director Compensation Table, which can be found on page 37 of this proxy statement.
-Director compensation for 2008 remains in effect without modification.
+The compensation of our directors during 2008 is detailed in the Director Compensation Table, which can be found on page 33 of this proxy statement.
+The Compensation Committee intends to review the levels and mix of director compensation during 2009.